agile-ts/documentation/docs/packages/core/Installation.md

 ```bash npm2yarn
 npm install @agile-ts/core
 ```
-If you prefer following a Quick Start 🚀
+In case you prefer following Quick Start Guides, which show you how to install and use AgileTs in a specific Framework. 🚀
 - [React](../../quick_start/React.md)
 - [Vue](../../quick_start/Vue.md)